-Water bursting through frozen pipes is a common sight in homes during periods of very cold weather.
-You’d be surprised how many calls water damage restoration companies, such as PuroClean, get every winter to restore properties that are affected by frozen pipes.
+Water bursting through frozen pipes is a common sight in homes during very cold weather.
+You’d be surprised how many calls water damage restoration companies, such as PuroClean, get every winter to restore properties affected by frozen pipes.
 Check out how pipes freeze, how to prevent frozen pipes, and how to unfreeze pipes — and avoid water damage before it’s too late:

 Pipes are especially vulnerable to damage caused by expanding water.
 Water lines that freeze are usually exposed to severe cold, such as outdoor hose bibs, swimming pool supply lines, or water sprinkler lines.
 In addition, pipes in unheated interior areas such as basements, crawl spaces, attics, garages, and kitchen cabinets, and those that run against exterior walls with little or no insulation are also susceptible to freezing.

 - The decline in temperature

 - The direction and force of the wind

 - Other weather-related conditions are all contributing factors

 Furthermore, buildings with a poor design that do not withstand severe weather can contribute to their own damage.
 The type and age of the plumbing system is also a factor.
 Rust or corrosion weakens pipes, making leaks more likely to occur.
 When freeze-expansion occurs, corroded pipes will often split open.
 Damage can occur when thawing begins or when the water is turned back on.

 During the renovation of older homes, blown-in or foam insulation is sometimes added to wall cavities between interior and exterior wall surfaces and between studs.
 This process may actually insulate heat away from pipes adjacent to the exterior wall surfaces, making them more susceptible to freezing.